 The concepts in brief

 To understand the process of adopting new technology or innovation, Taylor built on the diffusion of information (DOI) theory.
 DOI identifies five stages in the innovation-decision process: 1) knowledge, 2) persuasion, 3) decision, 4) implementation, and 5) confirmation.
 The focus of this research was placed on the persuasion stage.
-This is where most stakeholders in radiology are currently at; they already know the types of AI solutions available and of the opportunities to use AI in radiology, but have not yet decided to fully adopt or reject the innovation.
+This is where most stakeholders in radiology are currently at.
+They already know the types of AI solutions available and of the opportunities to use AI in radiology.
+However, they have not yet decided to fully adopt or reject the innovation.

 The DOI theory states that potential adopters’ perceptions of an innovation’s characteristics are more important than the objectively measured parts of the innovation.
-Taylor, therefore, looked at five perceived characteristics of an innovation:
+Taylor, therefore, looked at five perceived characteristics of innovation:

 - Relative advantage: the perceived advantage of using an innovation versus having none in place, or the perceived advantage of the considered innovation over another, if applicable